Pearly Penile Papules (PPP) are a common occurrence in young men, and are actually a variation of normal anatomy.

 There are no lifestyle factors linked to the development of PPP, however maintaining a healthy lifestyle and practicing safe sex are recommended for everyone.

-PPP appear to occur less commonly in people who are circumcised, however circumcision will not guarantee PPP will not develop.
+PPP appears to occur less commonly in people who are circumcised, however circumcision will not guarantee PPP will not develop.
+We do see patients presenting for treatment of PPP despite having had a circumcision in their childhood.

 Page reviewed by Dr. Manoj Malu (Clinical Director)